npdroid/tinyLLM/README.md

 ## Implementation Summary
 The "LLM" is a composition of few decoder only transformer blocks and typical input and output layers found in LLM.
-For certain architectural choices, I have followed GPT-like approaches, e.g., using trainable token and positional embeddings, resue of token embeddings in the output layer etc.
+For certain architectural choices, I have followed GPT-like approaches, e.g., using trainable token and positional embeddings, reuse of token embeddings in the output layer, etc.

 For smaller models like this, I found it difficult to get good results with generic cross-entropy.
-For example, lets say we are training the model to predict the sum of two numbers.
+For example, let's say we are training the model to predict the sum of two numbers.
 In such cases, the loss should be based on the result it outputs only, not for the entire sequence.
 The custom loss function needs to be associated with the model.
 In this code, a thin wrapper of `nn.Module` is created with the `loss` function.
 This should be adapted to specialized used cases as necessary.

 ## Example Model
 The model implemented in `shakespeare.py` is a 3-transformer long tiny LLM.
 The model is trained on Shakespeare's works to predict the next character of a given prompt (data available at: [https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)).
 Here is an example output of the model: